microsoftgraph/android-java-connect-sample/README.md

 Once you've built the Connect sample, you can run it on an emulator or device.
 Pick a device with API level 16 or higher from the **Choose device** dialog.

-To learn more about the sample, see [Call Microsoft Graph in an Android app](https://graph.microsoft.io/en-us/docs/platform/android).

 <a name="contributing"></a>
 ## Contributing ##